wpmetabox/docsv2/docs/extensions/mb-frontend-submission.md

 `rwmb_frontend_dashboard_query_args`

-This filter is used for changing the query args for getting posts in the dashboard page.
+This filter is used for changing the query args for getting posts on the dashboard page.
 By default, the plugin will get posts that have the same author as the current user.
 If you want to change this query, then use this filter.

 ```php
 add_filter( 'rwmb_frontend_dashboard_query_args', function( $args ) {